Events by Erin

 What job pays $29 per hour?

 I had 17 weddings in 2024, which is absolutely great for my second year!
-But, if I only have about $1,000 in "profit" for each wedding (and not every wedding is at that package price), that's only $17,000 for the year.
+But, if I only have about $1,250 in "profit" for each wedding (and not every wedding is at that package price), that's about $21,000 for the year.
 Can you imagine living on that?
 In most places in the US, you can't.

 If I charged $4,000 per wedding, then some of my business costs would go up, especially marketing (in order to attract those clients), but my profit might be closer to $2,000 per wedding.
 Even then, with 17 weddings, that's only $34,000 a year.